 What is SLS Free Shampoo?

-Sodium Lauryl Sulfate, otherwise known as SLS, is a common ingredient found in shampoos, soaps and many other cosmetic products.
-They are just one of many types of sulfates that are often used to produce the foam in shampoo that achieves that ‘squeaky clean’ feeling.
+Sodium Lauryl Sulphate, or SLS, is a common ingredient in shampoos, soaps, and other cosmetic products.
+They are just one of many types of sulphates that are often used to produce the foam in shampoo that achieves that ‘squeaky clean’ feeling.

 Why Is Sodium Chloride Bad in Shampoo?